Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 In a nutshell, bet on versatility!

-If the weather forecast indicates cloudless skies and comfortable temperatures, you can greatly limit what you bring with you.
+If the weather forecast shows cloudless skies and comfortable temperatures, you can limit what you bring with you.

 If the weather is uncertain and likely to change during the day, versatility will be your best asset: a spare jacket, transformable pants, a shirt you can take off or tie up, etc.

-There’s no point in buying a whole bunch of gear if you’re not sure that hiking is something you’re ready to commit yourself to.
+There’s no point in buying a bunch of hiking gear if you’re not sure that hiking is something you’re ready to commit yourself to.

 Now you need to have a good idea of your look and here’s what it can look like: